Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-faculty.md

 Commands can be used by typing to the bottom area `/` and after that the command you want to use.
 You can see all the available commands on the list that opens after typing `/` (shows on white text) or using the command `/help`.

+### How to hide course
+To hide a course, type /hide and enter the course name.
+For example: "/hide wepa".

 ### List of commands

 Command | Explanation